openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 3. Add remaining write commands to complete Humidifier 600S support, if warm mode is controllable.
 4. Adjust Filtering Core200S & Core600S support based on feedback, given initial conversion.
 5. Adjust Humidifier 200S support based on feedback, given initial conversion.

-### Credits

-The binding code is based on a lot of work done by other developers:

-- Contributors of (https://github.com/webdjoe/pyvesync) - Python interface for VeSync
-- Rene Scherer, Holger Eisold - (https://www.openhab.org/addons/bindings/surepetcare) Sure Petcare Binding for OpenHab as a reference point for the starting blocks of this code

 ## Supported Things